eslint/eslint/docs/rules/space-before-keywords.md

 the keywords `else`, `while` (do...while), `finally` and `catch`.
 The default value is `"always"`.

 This rule will allow keywords to be preceded by an opening curly brace (`{`).
-If you wish to alter this behaviour, consider using the [block-spacing](block-spacing.md) rule.
+If you wish to alter this behavior, consider using the [block-spacing](block-spacing.md) rule.

 Examples of **incorrect** code for this rule with the default `"always"` option: